 Fire Services Long Service Medals

-The medal is worn on the left breast subordinate to Canadian or British decorations.
+Approved by the College of Heralds, it is worn on the left breast subordinate to Canadian or British decorations.
 Suspended from a red, white and green ribbon, the circular medal bears on the obverse the Maltese cross, with the coat of arms of Ontario superimposed and the inscription 'Fire Services Ontario'.
 The inscription 'For Long Service the Fire Protection and Prevention Act' appears on the reverse.

-The Fire Services Exemplary Service Medal
+Fire Services Exemplary Service Medal (Governor General)

-In mid-1985, the Government of Canada accepted the proposal for the creation of a service medal for all full-time and volunteer members of Canada's Fire Service.
+In mid-1985 the Government of Canada accepted the proposal for the creation of a service medal for all full-time and volunteer members of Canada's Fire Service.
 Regulations paralleling those of other Exemplary Service Medals were drafted and a proposed design for the medal was submitted to representatives of the Fire Service.
 Once approved, the regulations and design were forwarded to the Sovereign with Cabinet's recommendations.

 Her Majesty The Queen signed Letters Patent creating the Fire Services Exemplary Service Medal on August 29, 1985.